Obesity: A Comprehensive Guide

 Exercise & Movement

 Start slowly with activities you enjoy.
 Even 10-15 minutes of walking daily can make a difference.
 Gradually increase duration and intensity as your fitness improves.
-Include strength training exercises twice a week to build muscle mass, which helps boost metabolism.
+Include strength-training exercises twice a week, if appropriate for your health and abilities, to build or preserve muscle and improve strength and function.

 Finding activities you actually like makes it easier to stick with exercise long-term.
 Dancing, swimming, gardening, or playing sports can be fun ways to stay active.
 Remember that any movement is better than no movement, so don't aim for perfection.